kdgregory/log4j-aws-appenders/FAQ.md

   want from a logger.
 Since replacing a stable framework is pretty low on the priority list for most development organizations, I expect it to be around for many more years.

-  That said, if you're uncomfortable with usin and end-of-lifed logging framework, this library also supports Logback (my preference) and Log4J 2.x (I didn't see a reason to change its name when I added additional frameworks).
+  That said, if you're uncomfortable with using an end-of-lifed logging framework, this library also supports Logback (my preference) and Log4J 2.x

 ## What about java.util.logging?